climber2002/rea-robot/README.md

 This toy application is a solution to rea-robot and is created by Chi(Andy) Wang (climber2002@gmail.com).
 Check the PROBLEM.md for the exercise description.
 After extracting the archive, under the *rea-robot* base directory there are following sub-directories,

-- bin : Contains the rea-robot executable file
+- bin : Contains the *rea-robot* executable file
 - lib : Contains the ruby source code
 - spec : Contains the specs
-- test-data : Contains the sample command files
+- test-data : Contains some sample command files

 Installation
 ------------